clc3-CloudComputing/jku-ws23/2 Continuous Integration/exercise 2.3/README.md

-# Exercise 2.3: Scan code with SonarCloud triggered by GitHub Actions
+# Optional Exercise 2.3: Scan code with SonarCloud triggered by GitHub Actions

-In this exercise, you will scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells.
+In this exercise, you will scan your code with [SonarCloud](https://sonarcloud.io/) to detect bugs, vulnerabilities, and code smells.
 To trigger a scan, a GitHub Action will be configured that reacts on each new Pull Request (PR).

 *Info:* SonarCloud is a leading product for Continuous Code Quality & Code Security online, totally free for open-source projects.
 It supports all major programming languages, including Java, JavaScript, TypeScript, C#, C/C++ and many more.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses.